davefernig/sortable-challenge/README.md

 ## Assumptions
 I made following assumptions:

 1. For each product, we want to recall every listing whose contents are a superset of that product (and no other product).
+The contents must include the product itself – if the listing is only for an accessory we don't want to recall it.

-2. We want to recall all variants of a given product (e.g. A listing for a Sony Alpha NEX-5A will be considered a match for Sony Alpha NEX-5).
+2. We want to recall all variants of a given product (e.g. A listing for a Sony Alpha NEX-5A will match Sony Alpha NEX-5).
 The converse is not true – if a listing has less specificity than the the product, it will not be considered a match.

-In practice I imagine there will be counterexamples to the second assumption – I don't know enough about cameras to say if model codes are always prefix-free.
+In practice I imagine there might be counterexamples to the second assumption – I don't know enough about cameras to say if model codes are always prefix-free.
 Future work could include developing heuristics to determine whether trailing code information is trivial (e.g. a color code) or indicative of a fundamentally different product.